aftabsaeedi2015/buy-and-sell/README.md

 a mobile marketplace application

-#features
-authentication
-real time messaging
-browsing ads
-posting,removing an ad
-adding and removing ads from favorite ads page viewing similar items in item description and some other features
+#features : authentication, real time messaging , browsing ads, posting and removing an ad, adding and removing ads from favorite ads page, viewing similar items in item description and some other features

-#technologies used
-react native
-react natie paper
-firebase
-react native image picker
+#technologies used: react native, react natie paper , firebase , react native image picker